KMOX-FM

-KMOX-FM (104.1 FM) is a commercial radio station licensed to Hazelwood, Missouri, and serving the Greater St. Louis area.
-It simulcasts a news/talk radio format with sister station KMOX (1120 AM).
-The stations are owned by Audacy, Inc., with studios and offices on Olive Street at Tucker Boulevard in downtown St. Louis.
+KMOX-FM (104.1 FM) is a commercial radio station licensed to Hazelwood, Missouri, United States, and serves the Greater St. Louis area with a talk radio format as a simulcast of KMOX.
+Owned by Audacy, Inc., KMOX-FM's studios are located in downtown St. Louis and the transmitter is adjacent to Crossroads College Preparatory School in St. Louis.
+In addition to a standard analog transmission, KMOX-FM is available online via Audacy.

-KMOX-FM is a class C2 station.
-It has an effective radiated power (ERP) of 50,000 watts, using a directional antenna.
-Its transmitter is within the campus of Crossroads College Preparatory School on DeBaliviere Avenue, just north of Forest Park.

 History

-Jerseyville era (1967–85)
+Jerseyville era (1967–1985)

-The station signed on in 1967, licensed to Jerseyville, Illinois as WJBM-FM, airing a full service country format as a sister station to WJBM (1480 AM), and a transmitter located north of that community.
+The station signed on in 1967, licensed to Jerseyville, Illinois, as WJBM-FM, airing a full service format featuring country music as a sister station to WJBM (1480 AM), and a transmitter located north of that community.
 For its first few years of existence, its reach was limited to the same rural area as their AM partner, with any efforts to market to St. Louis merely coincidental and involving radio advertising targeted across the region.

 Moving into St. Louis (1985–1997)

-The station was sold to Shelley Davis' Gateway Radio Partners in 1985 without the AM station, and its new owners began to target St. Louis and the northern portion of Metro East, continuing to air country music, now as WKKX.
+The station was sold to Shelley Davis' Gateway Radio Partners (GRP) in 1985 without the AM station, and its new owners began to target St. Louis and the northern portion of Metro East, continuing to air country music, now as WKKX.
 Even with a move of its tower site into the Missouri side of the metro in Florissant, the move-in station struggled against entrenched country competition, and "Kix 104" was unsuccessful, with GRP going bankrupt and Zimmer Broadcasting purchasing the station in July 1991.
-Two years later, Zimmer then purchased WKBQ-FM (106.5), a move-in station itself.
+Two years later, Zimmer then purchased WKBQ-FM 106.5, a move-in station itself.

 On January 20, 1994, the programming and call letters of 104.1 FM would be swapped with that of 106.5 FM; WKBQ-FM, now on 104.1, would become "Q104" and assume 106.5's former Top 40/CHR format.
-For the next year, the station also continued a simulcast on WKBQ's same-called sister AM station on 1380 AM until that station assumed a talk format.
+For the next year, the station also continued a simulcast on WKBQ (1380 AM) until that station assumed a talk format.

-WKBQ-FM became the FM home for St. Louis morning team "Steve & DC" after one of the most significant stories/controversies in St. Louis radio history in the summer of 1993.
+WKBQ-FM became the FM home for St. Louis morning team Steve & DC after one of the most significant stories/controversies in St. Louis radio history in the summer of 1993.
 The duo announced on January 6, 1994, that they would return on January 20 to "Q104" at a downtown press conference which received live coverage on television and in local publications.